fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_adv_debugger_auto_reload.rst

-Also note that it's not able to change the frame that's executing currently (it can change the code of a function, but it's not able to change the code of a frame that's executing as this is currently a Python limitation), so, you may have to get out of the context and back in to see the change (note that the **set next statement** action, which sets which is the next line to execute can be very handy there).
+Also note that it's not able to change the frame that's executing currently (it can change the code of a function, but it's not able to change the code of a frame that's executing as this is currently a Python limitation), so, you may have to get out of the method and back in to see the change (note that the **set next statement** action, which can set which is the next line to execute can be very handy there).